KyleGospo/docs.bazzite.gg/src/General/FAQ.md

 ## Can I uninstall pre-installed applications (that are not [Flatpaks](/Installing_and_Managing_Software/Flatpak.md))
-Not recommended and due to technical limitations.
-The uninstalled packages will result in slower updates and take up more storage space.
-We recommend hiding it from the application menu instead.
+It is not recommended due to technical limitations.
+Uninstalling packages will result in slower updates and take up more storage space.
+Alternatively, you can hide programs from the application menu.

 ## Am I able to use AMD Fluid Motion Frames?

-The AMD drivers for Linux does not support this at a driver-level like it does on Windows.
-Most of these graphical effects that work at a driver-level on Windows only work for games that support it in their options menu on Bazzite (or other Linux operating systems) outside of AMD'S FSR 1 and Nvidia's DLSS which are at a driver-level.
+Not at this time.

 ## Can I change the hostname of my device?